anderson-optimization/firebase-lib/docs/04-instantiating-for-firebase-api.md

 ### Instantiating Resources for Firebase API

-At this time `firebase-lib` is tested with compatibility layer of version 9 of Firebase API.
+At this time `firebase-lib` is tested with the compatibility layer of version 9 of Firebase API.
 As the dependency becomes more documented, the appropriate changes will be made to this documentation.
 Regardless of the API version used, the general process of instantiating resources should remain the same.
-Whenever just the Firebase API is used with the library, naturally, AngularFireDatabase methods will be excluded from the resource api.
+Whenever just the Firebase API is used with the library, naturally, AngularFire methods will be excluded from the resource api.

 #### Include dependencies
 ```javascript